School of Languages, Literatures and Cultural Studies

 • Japanese

 The periods covered are also vast, including everything from the Middle Ages to the present day.
-Moreover, the School offers specialist doctoral supervision in a range of interdisciplinary, interlingual, and intercultural areas:
+Moreover, the School offers specialist doctoral supervision in a range of interdisciplinary, interlingual, and intercultural areas, including, but not limited to:

 • Comparative Literature